The term “earthquake prediction” refers to the

 For the fulfillment of the aim of this

-(theoretical analysis, application examples on real large EQs, used
+analysis, application examples on real large EQs, used hardware,

-Prediction" written by Dr. Thanassoulas (Geophysicist) and published on
+written by Dr. Thanassoulas (Geophysicist) and published on 2007, are

 We hope you will enjoy touring in